We have been all over the board with recipes for the lovers of the spice, but nothing can top the chicken wing.

 In the Deep South, it’s been a long, hot summer.
-So hot, it’s permanently branded in our brains to create HAWT recipes for the upcoming tailgate season.
+So hot, it’s permanently branded in our brains to create HAWT recipes, especially the chicken wing, for the upcoming tailgate season.

 We have been all over the board with recipes for the lovers of the spice, but nothing can top the chicken wing.
 And if there will be a tailgate opportunity, wings will almost always make the menu.